Elizabeth Smart Kidnapper, Wanda Eileen Barzee, To Be Released From Prison Next Week

 — Ladd Egan (@laddegan) September 11, 2018

-Smart was taken from her bed and marched up a path to Mitchell’s remote camp, she was forced to undergo a mock wedding ceremony to Mitchell before being raped and shackled between two trees at the camp.
+Smart was taken from her bed and marched up a path to Mitchell’s remote camp; she was forced to undergo a mock wedding ceremony to Mitchell before being raped and shackled between two trees at the camp.
 Smart says that she was treated “like an animal” by the pair for the whole time of her captivity.

 Mitchell was a self-styled preacher who claimed that God had destined the two of them to be together as husband and wife, and that they would battle together to defeat the Antichrist.

-As is common in abductions Smart was threatened by Mitchell that he would kill her and her family if anyone found out about what he was doing to her.
+As is common in abductions, Smart was threatened by Mitchell that he would kill her and her family if anyone found out about what he was doing to her.
 Smart was required to wear robes and a veil while she was in public and was forbidden from talking to other people all in an effort to conceal who she was and expose Mitchell and Barzee.